dwyl/learn-to-send-email-via-google-script-html-no-server/README.md

 MailApp.sendEmail({
   to: TO_ADDRESS,
   subject: "Contact form submitted",
-  replyTo: "" + mailData.email, // we can update this too, now that we have the maildata variable.
+  replyTo: String(mailData.email), // we can update this too, now that we have the maildata variable.
   htmlBody: formatMailBody(mailData)
 });
 ```

 That should be quite straight forward, create a function where we loop over the key-value pairs, and put the key in an `<h4>` (no real reason, it was just around the right font size in my email client) and the value in a `<div>`.
-I went for a `<div>` because we don't know what the field wil be, single-line or multiline, so it should probably always sit under the heading.
+I went for a `<div>` because we don't know what the field will be, single-line or multiline, so it should probably always sit under the heading.
 There's a tiny amount of CSS there to do some basic formatting to my taste.
 You can DWYL of course! ;-)
 Then call the function for the `htmlBody`.

 You should get something that looks roughly like: